 Andrea has performed hundreds of solo and chamber music concerts throughout the Czech Republic and abroad (Belgium, Italy, Spain, Germany, Austria, Slovenia, Greece, Belorussia, Sweden ).
 She is absolute winner of the Competition of Czech Conservatoires, absolute winner of National Competition of Chamber Music in Vidnava, winner of competitions Yamaha and Prague Junior Note, laureate of Piano Competition Bohuslav Martinů in Prague.

-Occasionally Andrea collaborates with great musicians and ensembles such as Prague Radio Symphony Orchestra, Czech Brass, The Escualo Quintet and J.J.
+Andrea collaborates with Czech Philharmonic, Prague Radio Symphony Orchestra, Czech Brass and J.J.
 Big Band.
-She occasionally accompanies soloists such as opera singers in The Opera Worshop of Dagmar Livorová and Jaromír Brych in Slovakia .
-A diverse talent, her repertoir also includes children’s operas – Brundibár directed by Zdena and Václav Flegl.
+She occasionally accompanies opera singers, (for example in The Opera Worshop of Dagmar Livorová and Jaromír Brych in Slovakia) and other soloists, f.e.Prague Spring Competition 2018 in category French Horn .
+A diverse talent, her repertoire also includes children’s operas , as is Brundibár directed by Zdena and Václav Fleglovi.

-Andrea also has screen experience acting in the movie “Don Juans” of Oscar winning director Jiří Menzel playing the the role of Blaženka, a happy=go=lucky pianist with a voracious appetite.
+Andrea also has screen experience acting in the movie “Don Juans” of Oscar winning director Jiří Menzel playing the the role of Blaženka, a happy-go-lucky pianist with a voracious appetite.